Vacuum packing: High barrier-chamber vacuum shrink bags

 The amount of shelf life enhanced by a vacuum bag is dependent on the structure in the material.
 A standard vacuum bag is composed of a PA/PE structure where PA is for puncture resistance and PE is for sealing.
 The high barrier category includes the usage of more layers focused on the prevention of oxygen permeability, and therefore shelf life protection.
 There are two materials used in high barrier structures, polyvinylidene chloride (PVDC) and ethylene vinyl alcohol (EVOH).
 Shelf life indication can be effectively measured by how many cubic centimeters of oxygen can permeate through 1 square meter of material over a 24-hour period.
 A standard PA/PE bag allows on average 100 cubic centimeters, PVDC allows on average over 10, and EVOH on average 1 cubic centimeter.
 Multi-layer structures allow the ability to use strong oxygen-barrier materials for enhanced shelf life protection.

 Freezer burn

 When foods are frozen without preparation, freezer burn can occur.
 It happens when the surface of the food is dehydrated, and this leads to a dried and leathery appearance.
 Freezer burn also changes the flavor and texture of foods.
-Vacuum packing reduces freezer burn by preventing the food from exposure to the cold, dry air.
+Vacuum packing reduces freezer burn by preventing the food from exposure to cold, dry air.